1978: Mike

 • What do I value in someone who stands by me?

-Students can create a Connection Map linking moments from the episode to their own stories of belonging and friendship.
+Create a connection map linking moments from the episode to your own stories of belonging and friendship.

 Australian Curriculum Links